pubnub/pubnub-mcp-server/resources/sdk_docs/dart_message-actions.md

 # Message Actions API for Dart SDK

-Add or remove metadata on published messages (for receipts, reactions, custom data).
-Subscribe to channels to receive action events.
-Past actions can be fetched from Message Persistence.
+Use message actions to add/remove metadata (for example, receipts or emoji reactions) on published messages.
+Clients can subscribe to channels to receive action events and fetch past actions from Message Persistence.

-- Message Actions: low-level API for adding metadata to messages.
+- Message Actions: Low-level API for arbitrary metadata (read receipts, delivery confirmations, custom data).
-- Message Reactions: using Message Actions specifically for emoji/social reactions.
-Same underlying API.
+- Message Reactions: Using Message Actions specifically for emoji/social reactions (same API, different term).

+Requires Message Persistence: Enable for your key in the Admin Portal as described in the support article.

 ## Add message action

-Requires Message Persistence.
-Enable it in the Admin Portal: https://admin.pubnub.com/ (see support article).

-- Adds an action to a parent message identified by subscribeKey, channel, and timetoken.
-- Only one action with a given type and value can exist per parent message.
-- Server doesn’t validate if the parent message exists; it only checks for duplicate action.
+Add a message action to a parent message (identified by subscribeKey, channel, and timetoken).
+Only one action with the same type and value can exist per parent message.
+The server doesn’t validate the parent message existence but does prevent duplicates.

 ### Method(s)

+Use this Dart method:

 ```
 `1pubnub.addMessageAction(